gabrieltavares0123/gabrieltavares0123/README.md

 ### Hi there 👋
 :office: I'm a Android Analyst at Eldorado Research Institute.
 :man_student: Currently I'm Computing Master's degree student at Federal University of Ceara.
-:footprints: I'm currently learning and taking my first steps in research in the field of AI.
-:thinking: I'm curious about Android, Unity, AI...
 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gabriel-jorge-92168b52/)

 <!--
 **gabrieltavares0123/gabrieltavares0123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.